 3. Save it to a trusted document library in a SharePoint collaboration site.

-4. Include it in a web part on a page where it adds value and context to other items on the page.
+4. Include it in a Web Part on a page where it adds value and context to other items on the page.

 All of these options may be valid, depending on the circumstances.
 But since we’re talking about BI, it’s really the last option that provides the most value added.
-Options 2 and 3 are somewhat similar, with the exception that with option 3 you also can take advantage of document control (check out, check in, version history), Excel Services, and more.
+Options 2 and 3 are somewhat similar, with the exception that, with option 3, you also can take advantage of document control (check out, check in, version history), Excel Services, and more.
 Option 3 also sets up your report so it can be referenced in other SharePoint pages, which brings us back to option 4.

 Displaying an Excel report on a SharePoint page is really quite simple.
-Since we are using SharePoint, the obvious solution is to use a web part designed for showing Excel, and those clever folks at Microsoft have built just such a thing.
+Since we are using SharePoint, the obvious solution is to use a Web Part designed for showing Excel, and those clever folks at Microsoft have built just such a thing.

 There are three variations for viewing your Excel report from SharePoint: